Why You Should Really Own a Beard Oil

 But to understand the importance of beard oil to your daily hygiene, it is crucial to know the ingredients your beard oil contains.

-Typically, a beard oil contains two main ingredients, a carrier oil and an essential oil.
-For higher end brands, they might even contain an added Vitamin E that helps keep your hair and skin healthy and glowing.
+Typically, a beard oil contains two main ingredients, carrier oil, and essential oil.
+For higher-end brands, they might even contain an added Vitamin E that helps keep your hair and skin healthy and glowing.

 Essential oils, however, are used for its scent.
 They are extremely volatile and must be diluted with a carrier oil before using on the skin.
 They are the ones that turn your beard oil from just a tub of oil to a party in a bottle.

 With a wide range of scents to choose from, there is never a shortage for the choices on scents of your beard oil.
 Some like the citrus scents which are often made with lemon or orange essential oil.
 And for those wanting a more mellow scent, lavenders and vanilla essential oils are a great choice.

 You’ve probably heard it before or read somewhere the importance of using beard oil for every day.
 Sure, it tames your beard and keeps it looking slick and shiny all day.
 But there are many more benefits of incorporating beard oil to your daily routine.
 Here are some of them: